mauricelambert/WebScripts/Server_Configuration.md

  - *log_encoding*: encoding for log file (impact *ROOT* logger only, recommended value: "utf-8")
  - *auth_failures_to_blacklist*: Number of authentication failures to blacklist an IP address or user
  - *blacklist_time*: Time in seconds to blacklist an IP address or user
+ - *smtp_server*: The SMTP server name to send email notifications (if it's `None` notifications will not be sent)
+ - *smtp_starttls*: Use StartTLS to secure the connection
+ - *smtp_password*: Login as `notification_address` configuration using this password.
+If it's `None` notifications will be sent without authentication.
+ - *smtp_port*: The SMTP server port.
+ - *smtp_ssl*: Use SSL to secure the connection
+ - *admin_adresses*: Administrators email addresses to receive email notification
+ - *notification_address*: Address to send email notifications (and username if password is not `None`)

 ## INI syntax